chromium/chromium/device/vr/openxr/README.md

 will create the first handler that provides the data that it wants), with platform-specific extensions usually coming first.

+Extension handlers for XR_EXT_ and XR_KHR_ extensions should be placed in
+//device/vr/openxr, whereas code to handle other extensions should be placed in a subfolder matching the extension vendor (e.g. fb/ for XR_FB_ or msft/ for XR_MSFT_).

 ## Input

 All input sources for WebXR must support at a bare minimum the ability to be